joydipnath/woo-product-custom-field/readme.txt

 == Installation ==

 Download the "Custom Products fields woo" plugin .
 Extract it.
 Then copy and paste it to your wp-content/plugins/ directory.
-Then got to your wordpress admin account and activate it.
+Then go to your wordpress admin account and activate it.

 == Screenshots ==